Ranveer82/PUMA/README.md

 ## Why this toolbox

-The original reference workflow was hard-wired to one MODFLOW/Marthe model (it parsed `.histo` files, hard-coded absolute paths, and guessed parameter transforms from group-name substrings).
-This toolbox generalises those ideas into a reusable package and **adds several diagnostics that the reference lacked** — most importantly the requested **observation-groupwise 1:1 scatter with an ensemble uncertainty range**, plus a posterior **reliability/coverage diagram**, a **parameter uncertainty-reduction** chart, **predictive-forecast uncertainty** plots, and **prior-data-conflict** screening.

-Design principles:

 - **Autonomous** — auto-detects the case name, `noptmax`, which iterations have ensembles, and whether files are text (`.csv`) or binary (`.jcb`).
 - **Robust** — every figure degrades gracefully; a missing file or a failed